ritikraj1/movie-catalog/README.md

 # Movie Catalog Project

 Welcome to the Movie Catalog Project!
-This project is a microservices-based application built using Spring Boot, following best practices for scalability, modularity, and reliability.
+This project is a microservices-based application built using Spring Boot and Spring Cloud, following best practices for scalability, modularity, and reliability.

 ## Introduction